Vanessa-Ts/docker-dev-template/README.md

 # docker-dev-template

-A minimal, production-oriented project template for building Python backend services with FastAPI, containerised with Docker and managed with `uv`.
+A project template for building a simple Python web service with FastAPI, containerised with Docker and managed with `uv`.

-#TODO: Update Readme

 ## Stack